chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 #### On a Miss

 You do not mark progress on a miss.
 Instead, you encounter a new danger.
-You might face hazards through the weather, the terrain, encounters with creatures or people, attacks from your enemies, strange discoveries, or supernatural events.
+You might face hazards through the weather, the terrain, encounters with creatures or people, attacks from your enemies, or strange discoveries.
 Decide what happens based on your current circumstances and surroundings, roll on the Pay the Price table, or Ask for Inspiration for inspiration.
 Depending on your desired narrative pace, you can then play out the event to see what happens, or summarize and apply the consequences immediately.

 For example, you roll a miss and decide you encounter a broad, wild river which must be crossed to continue on your journey.
 If you want to focus on how you deal with the situation, play to see what happens by making moves.
 You might Secure an Advantage by exploring upriver for a ford and then Face Danger to cross.
 Or, if want to quickly push the story forward, you could fast-forward to a perilous outcome such as losing some provisions during the crossing (suffer -supply).
 Mix things up, especially on long journeys.